 Whether you're looking for a quick bite on the go or a tasty treat to enjoy at home, this new multi-sensory flavour sensation is set to become a fan favourite.

 Sam Harper, Brand Activation Lead - Snacks at Kellanova, said: “Corn Flakes have always been a much loved and celebrated part of Kellogg’s history.
-To be able to combine such a classic cereal product with the UK’s leading treat segment snack brand is extremely exciting.”
+To be able to combine such a classic cereal product with the UK’s leading treat segment snack brand is extremely exciting.
+We worked really closely with customers to ensure the ratio of chewy Rice Krispies Squares to crunchy Corn Flakes was spot on and we can’t wait for more people to try it.”

 The new Kellogg’s Rice Krispies and Corn Flakes Squares join the line-up of other popular flavours, including Rice Krispies Squares Delightfully Chocolatey, Rice Krispies Squares Caramel and Chocolate and Rice Krispies Squares Cookies and Cream flavour.